-NFL Rumors: Miami Dolphins The ‘Most Obvious’ Partner For Deshaun Watson After He Formally Asks For Trade
+NFL Rumors: Miami Dolphins The 'Most Obvious' Partner For Deshaun Watson After He Formally Asks For Trade

 "Deshaun Watson officially has requested a trade from the Houston Texans, per league sources.
 He actually did it weeks ago," Schefter tweeted.
 "Their new head-coaching hire, David Culley, has not and will not alter Watson's thinking."

-Watson had reportedly been upset about the direction of the franchise and how his input was ignored before the hire of new general manager Nick Caserio, and the relationship with the front office was said to be irreparably damaged.
-There had already been a number of reports indicating that Watson asked the front office for a move that would give him a fresh start, and rumors have been building about potential partners.
-As ESPN’s Bill Barnwell noted, the Dolphins appear to be the best positioned and could also be the most motivated to land him.
+Watson had reportedly been upset about the direction of the franchise and how his input was ignored before the hire of new general manager Nick Caserio, and his relationship with the front office was said to be irreparably damaged.
+There had already been a number of reports indicating that Watson asked the front office for a move to give him a fresh start, and rumors have been building about potential partners.
+As ESPN's Bill Barnwell noted, the Dolphins appear to be the best positioned and the most motivated to land him.

 "It is totally unclear how likely it is that Watson ends up in Miami.
 However, if the Texans do indeed see Tagovailoa as a valuable asset, it must be assumed that the chances of a trade increase," the report noted.